TrustedFirmware-M/tf-m-tools/iat-verifier/README.rst

 .. code:: bash

-   $ compile_token -k sample/key.pem sample/yaml/iat.yaml > sample_token.cbor
+   $ compile_token -t PSA-IoT-Profile1-token -k sample/key.pem sample/yaml/iat.yaml > sample_token.cbor

 *No validation* is performed as part of this, so there is no guarantee that a valid IAT will be produced.